-Salaried employees who are granted paid sick leave as of the execution of this Agreement shall continue to receive the same sick leave provisions during the term of this Agreement, as long as he/she continued to work under a classification that was receiving sick leave at the execution of this Agreement.
+Salaried employees who are granted paid leave on the execution of this Agreement shall continue to receive the same sick leave provisions during the term of this Agreement, so long as he/she continues to work under a classification that was receiving sick leave at the execution of this Agreement.
+This provision will not affect any accumulated sick leave employees may have at the execution of this Agreement.
+An employee shall have the option to use up to six days of sick leave per year for the illness of an immediately family member.